gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 If you have any residual files that you are not sure about, please reach out to Gruntwork support for assistance.

+### Delete Old Tokens and Secrets

+Now that you have a working modern Pipelines setup, you can delete any old tokens that were used to interact with the `infrastructure-pipelines` repository.
+This will ensure that you are not leaving any unnecessary tokens lying around that could be used to interact with your infrastructure.

+You can see a list of tokens and secrets that are created as part of the `infrastructure-pipelines` version of Pipelines [here](../../infrastructure-pipelines/security/machine-users.md).
+These tokens and secrets have been renamed in the latest version of Pipelines, and as a consequence, you can safely delete the old tokens and secrets after you've created the new ones.

+### Archive the `infrastructure-pipelines` repository

+You no longer need your `infrastructure-pipelines` repository, and you can archive it to ensure that you are not accidentally using it in the future.
+Once you've deleted all of the roles, tokens and secrets in the previous sections, this repository will not have any access to your infrastructure, but it's a good practice not to leave behind any unnecessary resources.

+Follow [GitHub documentation on archiving the repository](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories).
+Note that this is a reversible process, which is advisable in case you need to revert back to the old setup for any reason.
+If you would prefer to permanently delete the repository instead, you can refer to the [GitHub documentation on deleting the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository).

 ## Conclusion :tada:

 You have successfully migrated your repository from `infrastructure-pipelines`!